EvotecIT/PSWinReporting/README.md

 This ***legacy edition*** will continue it's life as ***1.7.X***.
 If you want to keep on using it, feel free, but it's highely encouraged to use ***2.x.x*** when it's fully functional with all features.

+## ChangeLog

+- 1.7.7 - 21.02.2019
+  - Fix for long RecordID
+  - Fix of colors for Teams
+  - Fix for Teams Summary visible in activity pane
+- 1.7.6 - XX.02.2019
+  - Fixes for PDC detection
+  - Some optimization
+  - Bundle as single PSM1 file (speed up loading process)

 ## Links

 -   [Documentation for PSWinReporting (module description, installation, how to)](https://evotec.xyz/hub/scripts/pswinreporting-powershell-module/) - Full project description